iSiddharthPandey/Image-Steganography/README.md

 # LSB Image Steganography

-This project is in collaboration with (http://github.com/iSiddharthPandey "Siddharth Pandey")
+This project is in  collaboration with [Arpit Batra](https://www.github.com/ArpitBatra123 "Arpit Batra")

 In this technique , the existence of hidden secret data is concealed inside the least significant bits of pixel values of the cover object , as a result the notion of presense of secret information does not even exist.